Close Menu

 WHAT IS A FREE REVIEW OF YOUR BENEFITS?

-If you have a severe medical condition such as mixed connective tissue disorder, then Cannon Disability offers a free review of your benefits.
+If you have a severe medical condition such as mixed connective tissue disorder, then our law firm offers a free review of your benefits.
 But, what does this mean?

 For most people who want to become clients, it means we will talk to you about your Social Security case over the phone.
 We will not charge you to examine the merits of your case.
 Most lawyers do charge a fee to review your case.
 We do not.